Having a Baby in Cayman

 Baby Whisperers also offers doula services from a registered maternity nurse.
 Call (345) 324 1380 for more information.

-The Cayman Islands Hospital (part of the Government’s Cayman Islands Health Services Authority), has the only maternity ward on island and is located in George Town.
+In 2017, CTMH Doctors Hospital re-opened its maternity ward, offering four dedicated private maternity suites with two birthing beds.
+Additionally, the Cayman Islands Hospital (CIH), which is part of the Government’s Cayman Islands Health Services Authority, is home to the longest standing maternity ward on Island and is located in George Town.

 You can choose between using a private doctor or having your baby under hospital midwife care.
 If you decide on the latter option, you should register at the Women’s Health Centre in the Cayman Islands Hospital as soon as possible.